 So, in short, if I was to pick a “desert island Microsoft Office course”, this would be it.
 For beginners, it’s definitely one of my favorite Microsoft Office online classes.

 We continue with “Level Up Your Microsoft Office Skills” from Pluralsight.
 It is an extensive, all-round course that is suitable for all skill levels.
-In essence, it is quite similar to the GoSkill course that we chose as the best overall.
+In essence, it is quite similar to the GoSkills course that we selected for the widest range of software covered.
 However, there are some key differences.

 For instance, the course is structured differently.
 GoSkills course had different classes organized by software.
 For example, you had two concrete classes for Excel.
 A beginner’s class and an advanced class.
 In the Pluralsight course, you will find several highly specialized Office classes mixed with beginner-friendly video lectures.
 So, there’s a little for everyone.
 Just be sure to have your learning goals formulated.
 Otherwise, you might find yourself overwhelmed by the selection of 23 courses.